nineteendo/jsonyx/docs/source/get-started.rst

 .. versionchanged:: 2.0

     - Added ``types``.
-    - Made :class:`decimal.Decimal` not JSON serializable.
+    - Made :class:`decimal.Decimal` not serializable by default.
     - Replaced ``use_decimal`` with ``hooks``.

 >>> import jsonyx as json